AIBCTS/PRiSM/README.md

 ## Getting Started

 The PRiSM tool runs using `python`.
 To help with setup, we use `make`.
 Ensure you have `make` installed (exists by default on MacOS and Linux).
-For help with setting up make on Windows, see [this link](https://cookiecutter-data-science.drivendata.org/using-the-template/#installing-make-on-windows); we recommend using `chocolatey` or `scoop` to install `make`.
+For help with setting up `make` on Windows, see [this link](https://cookiecutter-data-science.drivendata.org/using-the-template/#installing-make-on-windows); we recommend using `chocolatey` or `scoop` for the installation.

 See the [extra setup instructions](#extra-setup-instructions) to get started without `make`, using a GPU (CUDA), or using a specific python interpreter on your machine.

 Although you can run Jupyter notebooks directly in your browser with the python Jupyter package, we use VSCode.
+Regardless of your operating system, the general workflow is:

+1. Download the project repository with `git clone https://github.com/AIBCTS/PRiSM.git` or by downloading a [.zip file of the repo](https://github.com/AIBCTS/PRiSM/archive/refs/heads/main.zip).
+2. Install Python 3.11
+3. Install Visual Studio Code
+4. Set up the project's virtual environment
+5. Configure VS Code for use with the project

 For a full setup guide using Jupyter notebooks in VSCode, see

 - [Windows Setup](SETUP_WINDOWS.md)
 - [Linux Setup](SETUP_LINUX.md)
 - [macOS Setup](SETUP_MACOS.md)

-Regardless of your operating system, the general workflow will be:

-1. Install Python 3.11
-2. Install Visual Studio Code
-3. Set up the project's virtual environment
-4. Configure VS Code for use with the project

 ### Extra setup instructions